xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Calculus 2/Partial derivatives.md

+---
+aliases:
+  - partial derivative
+---
  Imagine we take the derivative of a function like this:

 ![](../z_images/Pasted%20image%2020230522120629.png)